n-osborne/generators/benchmark/Benchmark.md

 </div>

-## The generator is exponential w.r.t the size of the data
+## Time complexity w.r.t size

-In order to measure the performance of the genrator in time, we measure the time taken to generate 10 list of natural number with a size in number of constructor ranging over $[1..20]$ with the naive approach and a small optimisation consisting of storing the cardinal of the sets rather than recomputing it.
+In order to measure the performance of the genrator in time, we measure the time taken to generate 10 list of natural number with a size in number of constructor ranging over $[1..20]$ with the naive approach and an optimisation consisting of storing the cardinal of the sets rather than recomputing it.

 <div align="center">
 	<img src="time_nat_list.png" title="Time of generation depending on size" />